 Massachusetts Carbon Allowance Registry & Auctions

 The Carbon Allowance Registry tracks allowances for large power plants in Massachusetts for purposes of satisfying the requirements of 310 CMR 7.74: Reducing CO2 Emissions from Electricity Generating Facilities.

 Administered by MassDEP, the Allowance Registry enables Designated Representatives to register their facilities, receive or transfer allowances, and manage their allowance holdings.

-Related reporting and compliance forms are available in Available Resources below.
+A training video on how to use the Allowance Registry system, along with related reporting and compliance forms, are available in Available Resources below.

 310 CMR 7.74 was finalized in August 2017.
 Combined rulemaking documents for 310 CMR 7.74 and 7.75 are available here.

 Executive Office of Energy and Environmental Affairs (EEA) and Department of Environmental Protection (MassDEP) amendments to 310 CMR 7.74 developed in response to stakeholder input on the design of carbon dioxide (CO2) allowance auctions, allowance banking, and compliance flexibility took effect in August 2018.

 310 CMR 7.74 was previously amended in December 2017.

 In fall 2017, MassDEP and the Executive Office of Energy & Environmental Affairs (EEA) solicited stakeholder comment on auction design.
 MassDEP and EEA considered these comments in developing procedures for allowance auctions that will begin in 2019.